 Making space in your life for relaxation is only one part of managing your mental health.

 Our pages on coping with stress and anxiety have more suggestions for ways to help yourself.
 We also have tips to help if you experience panic attacks and dissociation.
 And our page of useful contacts for relaxation lists some other organisations who can help.

 If you're finding things very hard right now and the tips on this page don't feel possible, it is ok to ask for help.
 See our pages on seeking help for a mental health problem for guidance on talking to your doctor about options for support and treatment.

-This information was published in October 2017.
-We will revise it in 2020.
+This information was published in November 2021.
+We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.